noahehall/theBookOfNoah/gcp/readme.md

     - auto scaling based on traffic
   - characteristics
     - you pay for resources you use
-    - for apps where the workload is highly variable  or unpredictable like web apps and mobile ackends
+    - for apps where the workload is highly variable  or unpredictable like web apps and mobile backends
   - standard environment
     - no ssh
     - instance starts up in milliseconds